threesquare/Tesla-doors-visual/README.md

 ```
 Bottom Layer (Base):
-├── trunk_base.png (if trunk is open)
+├── trunk_base.png (if trunk is open AND NOT plugged in)
-└── base.png (if trunk is closed)
+└── base.png (if trunk is closed AND NOT plugged in)

-Middle Layers (Doors):
+Middle Layers (Doors) - UNPLUGGED:
 ├── flrl.png (if BOTH front-left AND rear-left doors are open) *special case*
 ├── OR fl.png (if only front-left door is open)
 ├── OR rl.png (if only rear-left door is open)
 ├── fr.png (if front-right door is open)
 └── rr.png (if rear-right door is open)

-Top Layer:
+Top Layer - UNPLUGGED:
 └── frunk.png (if frunk is open)

-Special States (replace all layers):
+Special States:
-├── driving.png (when vehicle is in gear D/R/N)
+└── driving.png (when vehicle is in gear D/R/N - replaces all layers)

-├── plug.png + charging.png (when actively charging)
+Plugged-in State (not charging):
+Base Layer:
+├── frunk_base.png (if frunk is open while plugged in)
+└── plug.png (if frunk is closed while plugged in)

+Door Overlays (when plugged in):
+├── plug_FLRL.png (if BOTH front-left AND rear-left doors are open) *special case*
+├── OR plug_FL.png (if only front-left door is open)
+├── OR plug_RL.png (if only rear-left door is open)
+├── plug_FR.png (if front-right door is open)
+└── plug_RR.png (if rear-right door is open)

+Trunk Overlay (when plugged in):
+└── plug_trunk.png (if trunk is open)

+Charging State (actively charging):
+Base Layer:
+├── frunk_base.png (if frunk is open while charging)
-└── plug.png (when cable plugged but not charging)
+└── plug.png (if frunk is closed while charging)

+Door Overlays (when charging):
+├── plug_FLRL.png (if BOTH front-left AND rear-left doors are open) *special case*
+├── OR plug_FL.png (if only front-left door is open)
+├── OR plug_RL.png (if only rear-left door is open)
+├── plug_FR.png (if front-right door is open)
+└── plug_RR.png (if rear-right door is open)

+Trunk Overlay (when charging):
+├── plug_trunk.png (if trunk is open)

+Top Layer (when charging):
+└── charging.png (always displayed on top when actively charging)
 ```

 ### Source Image File

 The repository includes `tesla_UI_croppedWidth.psd`, a Photoshop document containing all the layered source images used to generate the individual PNG files.
 This PSD file includes: